-Introduction to statistical methods of describing, summarizing, comparing, and interpreting data to include probability distributions, sampling estimation, confidence intervals, and hypothesis testing.
-Prerequisite: Pass MAT 1313 with a "C" or better grade.
+This course is an introduction to statistical methods of describing, summarizing, comparing, and interpreting data to include probability distributions, sampling, estimation, confidence intervals, and hypothesis testing.
+Prerequisite: Pass MAT 1313 or MAT 1753 with a "C" or better grade.
 (3 semester hours credit.)

-BAD 2413 LEGAL ENVIRONMENT OF BUSINESS I
+BAD 2413 LEGAL ENVIRONMENT OF BUSINESS